 Proper installation of the electrodes is an important part of accurately recording the electrocardiogram.
 Make sure the electrodes are in good contact.
 Old and new electrodes or reusable electrodes and disposable electrodes cannot be used at the same time.
-If different types of electrodes are used together, it may cause a longer polarization time, which will seriously affect the ECG recording.
+If different types of electrodes are used together, it will seriously affect the ECG recording.
 The electrode or lead plug must not touch other object surfaces or conductors, such as metal beds.
 Please replace them all when updating the electrodes.